• Skip to primary navigation

 How to Get Around La Fortuna, Costa Rica

-You can easily walk around La Fortuna since the town is not big.
+You can easily walk around La Fortuna downtown.
 The main bus station is in downtown next to the Mega Super and you buy bus tickets at the Red Lava stand next to it.

-However, the best and easiest way to get around the area is by car since the points of interests are all spread out without a direct bus or shuttle.
-If you want to visit the popular tourist sites, you can check EasyHop who offers shared shuttles in La Fortuna starting at $3 per ride going to Tabacon hot springs, Arenal Volcano, MIstico Park and Fortuna Waterfall.
+However, unless you are staying in downtown La Fortuna, renting a car is the best way to access all the attractions of the Arenal area on your own schedule, since they are all spread out.
+Nearly all places don’t have a direct bus or shuttle.
+If you want to visit the popular tourist sites, you can check EasyHop who offers shared shuttles in La Fortuna starting at $3 USD per ride with 13-14 different stops available.
 La Choza Inn Hostel also offers an unlimited daily pass for $15 USD going to their 6 different sites.

 You can find plenty of red taxis in La Fortuna.
 Estimated prices are from town center to Fortuna waterfall, at least $15 USD one way and at least $20 USD to the national park one way.

-Uber is in La Fortuna and you can find Ubers in downtown.
-We have known people to book Uber from La Fortuna to San Jose.
+There is Uber in La Fortuna and you can find Ubers in downtown La Fortuna.

-You can also rent scooters, there are rentals for ~$45 USD per 24 hours.
-There are scooters by Hotel Regina.
+You can also rent scooters, there are rentals for ~$45 USD per 24 hours by Hotel Regina.

 La Fortuna Weather